-In 2022, the instances of low chlorine residuals were rare and appeared to be isolated events with no trends.
-This year the frequency reduced slightly yet again further suggesting previous areas of low concentration may have been fixed.
-The figures below summarize the chlorine sampling data for 2022.
+In 2023, the instances of low chlorine residuals were rare and appeared to be isolated events with no trends.
+The figures below summarize the chlorine sampling data for 2023.

 The following figure shows an aggregate of all 20 monitoring sites, which highlights a fairly consistent result throughout the year, albeit with some fluctuation on the minimum and maximum measurements.
 Local factors such as water demands and pipe materials further reduce chlorine concentration measured as these key locations.